 Stuck abroad with no money?
 It’s not a lot of fun to be broke while traveling is it?
 But don’t worry, you’ll make it through these hard time and survive!
+Today’s blog discusses what to do when you are stuck in another country with no money.

 During a previous trip, one leading me through beautiful Tibet, Mt.
 Everest and down through the Kalin Gandaki River in Nepal, I had the all too uncomfortable pleasure of learning what it was like to be abroad with absolutely no money due to identity theft.